tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 Tarkin asks where the Redbrand come from, and Wester indicates that they are residents, but he doesn't know specifically who they are.
 Wester doesn't have a preference on what the Party does, just that he wants the menacing to stop or the Redbrand to be forced to leave. **Wester offers to pay 20g each once the Ruffians are dealt with.** He tells Tarkin that the Ruffians hang around the Sleeping Giant Inn.

+DM: Due to interest in sidequests, the game will switch to the use of XP instead of milestones.

 **[===Session Break===]**
-DM: Due to interest in sidequests, the game will switch to XP instead of using milestones.